Om-Kale/orders_analysis/README.md

-# orders_analysis
+# Data Analysis Project
 Developed a comprehensive data analysis project utilizing Python in Jupyter Notebook for data manipulation and cleaning, and SQL in MySQL for efficient data querying and aggregation.
-# Data Analysis Project

 This project involves SQL queries designed for analyzing sales data from an `orders` table.
 The queries derive insights about product performance, regional sales, monthly comparisons, and category growth.

 ## SQL Queries